-Education: Dalhousie University, Halifax (Bachelor of Arts, 1988), and the University of King's College, Halifax (Bachelor of Journalism, 1990).
+Education: Dalhousie University, Halifax, and the University of King’s College, Halifax.

-Scott held newspaper jobs in Gander, Newfoundland, Montréal, Québec, Kelowna, British Columbia, and Ottawa, Ontario.
-In between staff jobs Scott freelanced for a dozen or so different publications, including the Montreal Gazette, the Toronto Globe and Mail, the Halifax Daily News, The Ottawa Citizen, Toronto's Shift magazine, Paragraph Magazine, and the Literary Review of Canada.
+Scott held newspaper jobs in Gander, Newfoundland, Montréal, Québec, Kelowna, British Columbia, and Ottawa, Ontario, and freelanced for a dozen or so different publications.

 Scott is part of the generation of journalists that built the cultural weekly newspapers in Ottawa and Montréal, as regular contributor to the Ottawa Xpress, the Montreal Mirror and HOUR magazine.